Quick Links

 Intent:

-The aims of teaching geography in our school are:
+The aims of teaching Geography in our school are to:

-• to inspire pupils’ curiosity to discover more about the world
+• Inspire pupils’ curiosity and fascination about the world and its people.

-• to enable children to know about the location of the world’s continents, countries, cities, seas and oceans.
+• Enable children to develop locational knowledge, including continents, countries, cities, seas, and oceans.

-• to develop in children the skills of interpreting a range of sources of geographical information, including maps, globes, atlases, aerial photographs.
+• Foster the ability to interpret a wide range of geographical sources such as maps, globes, atlases, and aerial photographs.

-• to help children understand how the human and physical features of a place shapes it location and can change over time
+• Help children understand how human and physical features shape places and how these features can change over time.

 Special Educational Needs Disability (SEND) / Pupil Premium / Higher Attainers